mother-of-all-self-hosting/ansible-role-telegraf/README.md

 ## Usage

-In your influxdb configure the telegraf plugins as you like.
+In your influxdb configure the Telegraf plugins as you like.

 ## Support